 Microsoft Surface Pro 4: Who's it for?
 Should I buy it?

-If you’re not into the gigantic size, not to mention price, of the Surface Book 2, the Surface Pro 4 isn’t just a worthy alternative, but an excellent first choice for creative professionals that are always moving around.
-It costs less than the new Surface Pro 6 if you buy it refurbished.
+If you’re not into the gigantic size, not to mention price, of the Surface Book 2, the Surface Pro 4 isn’t just a worthy alternative, but an excellent first choice for creative professionals on the go.
+Plus, it costs significantly less than the Surface Pro 6 if you buy it refurbished or used – not that you’d be able to find it new these days.

 Although there are admittedly shortcomings when it comes to the battery life of the Surface Pro 4, it still holds up as a product that we can safely recommend to Windows tablet newcomers and veterans alike.
 As a ‘Pro’ device, the Surface Pro 4, of course, ships with Windows 10 Pro pre-installed (a $199/£219/AU$339 value).

-That doesn’t even mention the Surface Pro 4’s beautiful display, which is crystal clear when pitted up against its predecessor.
-The Type Cover may be sold separately, too, but it feels extremely good to type on anyway.
-As we mentioned earlier, the battery life only lasts 3 hours and 15 minutes in PCMark, which is pretty unacceptable for a tablet, but the fast components more than make up for the frequent need to recharge.
+That’s not to mention the Surface Pro 4 display, which is crystal clear when pitted up against its predecessor.
+And, while the Type Cover is unfortunately sold separately, it feels great when typing.
+The battery life, which we mentioned earlier, only lasts 3 hours and 15 minutes in PCMark, which isn’t the best, but the fast components go a long way for making up for the need to frequently recharge.

 And, thanks to its dramatically lower pricing, the Surface Pro 4 is bound to retain a dedicated audience well into the future.